JoergBitzer/CrossDevPlugInTest/README.md

-# CrossPlugInTest
+# CrossDevPlugInTest

-This is a first Test for a cross plattform development plugin with CMAKE
+This is a first Test for a cross platform development plugin with CMAKE.

-It is based on the audio plugin example of JUCE (nothing special, just testing to get it done on all plattforms)
+You should not even look at the code.
+It is based on the audio plugin example of JUCE (nothing special, just testing to see, if it works on all platforms).